 Some information about our products including product chemistries and methods and processes of production are publicly known.
 Thus, other facilities could produce competitive products using such information.
 As a result, we may not be able to distinguish our products from competitors that use the same publicly known chemistries, methods and processes that we use.
 Other information related to our products including product chemistries and methods and processes used to make them are proprietary to third parties who hold intellectual property rights such as patents or trade secrets therein.
-Our commercial success depends on our ability to operate without infringing the patents and other proprietary rights of third parties, methods, and processes of production do not or will not infringe the patents or proprietary rights of theres.
-Further, if our commetitors use their own proprietary instillectual property rights in their products that we do not have access to, such competitors may have an advantage over us which could have an adverse effect on our business.
+Our commercial success depends on our ability to operate without infringing the patents and other proprietary rights of third parties, and there can be no assurance that our operations, product chemistries and methods and processes of production do not or will not infringe the patents or proprietary rights of others.
+Further, if our competitors use their own proprietary intellectual property rights in their products that we do not have access to, such competitors may have an advantage over us which could have an adverse effect on our business.